 Is now the right time to start group therapy?

-Begin Group Therapy in Scotch Plains, NJ
+Begin Group Therapy in Branchburg and Scotch Plains, NJ

 Group therapy can be a group tool on your road to healing.
 Our group therapists have seen the power of members coming together, sharing stories, providing support, and offering perspective.
 If you are ready to give group therapy a try, we’d love to talk to you about group openings at our counseling practice.
-Our trained and caring therapists both offer group therapy services at our therapy practice in Scotch Plains as well as offering online group therapy in New Jersey.
+Our trained and caring therapists both offer group therapy services at our therapy practice in Branchburg and Scotch Plains as well as offering online group therapy in New Jersey.
 The next steps to finding the right group for you are: